LAST UPDATED ON March 8, 2023

 FusionConnect vs. Nextiva

-- Fusion Connect’s customer support team is far behind of Nextiva
+• Fusion Connect’s customer support team is far behind Nextiva

 OnSIP

-If you are running a small team and looking for a fixed plan, Manhattan-based OnSIP is one of the best alternatives to Nextiva.
-ACD queues, business hour rules, and ring groups are some of the most popular features.
-However, it’s the proprietary consumer interaction feature called “sayso” that stands out the most.
-OnSIP was founded in 2004 and similar to Ooma, its forte is phone calls so omnichannel messaging and integrations are limited.
-On the contrary, Nextiva is an out-and-out UCaaS.
+If you’re managing a small team and want a fixed plan, Manhattan-based OnSIP is one of the best alternatives to Nextiva.
+ACD queues, business hours rules, and ring groups are among its most popular features.

 Best OnSIP Features